-Photography is one of the most popular hobby’s in the world.
+Photography is one of the most popular hobbies in the world.
 Many people dream of turning their hobby into a career.
-I have always wanted to be a photographer since I was younger, it has taken me many years to become a full-time professional wedding photographer.
+I have always wanted to be a photographer since I was younger; it has taken me many years to become a full-time professional wedding photographer.

-So to help you guys out, I have put together a handy infographic, to hopefully speed up your progress in the industry.
-Please note that this is only meant to be a rough guide, I am not a master photographer or a business guru, but hopefully some of you will find it useful.
+So to help you guys out, I have put together a handy infographic to speed up your progress in the industry hopefully.
+Please note that this is only meant to be a rough guide, I am not a master photographer or a business guru, but probably some of you will find it useful.

 Invest in yourself, mastering your craft

-Taking the photo is sometimes only half the battle, you will also need to develop solid skills in post production.
-I always prefer to get things right in camera, but there are occasions where you will need to enhance an image or remove distracting features, so having good post production skills can be invaluable.
+Taking the photo is sometimes only half the battle; you will also need to develop solid skills in post-production.
+I always prefer to get things right, in-camera.
+Still, there are occasions where you will need to enhance an image or remove distracting features, so having excellent post-production skills can be invaluable.

 Let us know in the comments how you get on.
 Please so share the infographic if you find it useful.